Looking to make cookies in the microwave? I test a popular store-bought brand to find out if it's microwave cookie dough material.

-I finally got a jar of chocolate chip Just Cookie Dough and put it through its paces.
-I ate it with a spoon, baked it in the oven, and tried making a cookie in the microwave.
-Here’s how it went!
+Y'all, I finally got a jar of chocolate chip Just Cookie Dough and put it through its paces.
+I ate it with a spoon, baked it in the oven, and tried making microwave cookies.
+Here's how it went!

 But first, I have to brag on my husband, Dave, a little bit.